Passing the GMAT and getting accepted to one of the best business schools is not easy.

 - Students who need a good refresher when it comes to data sufficiency and problem-solving.

-- Non-native English students, who need a deeper understanding of the verbal reasoning part.
+- Non-native English students need a deeper understanding of the verbal reasoning part.

-Here, for around $499 you’ll get access to all three modules (quantitative, verbal, and integrated reasoning), plus 10,5 hours of live Q&A sessions.
+Here, for around $699 you’ll get access to all three modules (quantitative, verbal, and integrated reasoning).
 If you want, you can pick the modules separately (at $299 each), but it’s much better to take the comprehensive option as it gives you more value for the money.

 But the main strength of this option lies in the self-prep materials.
-These include 10 full-length computer adaptive practice tests, 100+ video lessons, 91+ quick review lessons, 83+ GMAT adaptive drills, and the GMAC Official Guide.
+These include 10 full-length computer adaptive practice tests, 100+ video lessons, 91+ quick review lessons, 83+ GMAT adaptive drills with 3000+ questions, and the GMAC Official Guide.

 It’s recommended that you complete all the practice tests before you attempt the real exam.
 They’re all computer-adaptive and Princeton Review is really good at creating a genuine testing experience.
 It’s actually similar to what you’ll see on the real test.

 Overall, it’s a nice little course, similar to what you would get from Magoosh or The Economist.
-But here you have the added bonus of 1-hour 1-to-1 session and 10,5 hours of live Q&A sessions.
+But here you have the added bonus of getting access to GMAT experts as needed.
 All of that, plus the neat online dashboard makes it a good prep option.

 Who is this course for?